git-pull/website/code_explorer/django-vs-flask.rst

 And in a language like Python where packages, modules, and duck typing rule, I feel snippets, while laudable, are doomed to fall short in keeping in check perpetually recreating patterns someone else done.
-Not to mention, snippets don't have CI, nor versioning, issue trackers (maybe a comment thread).
+Not to mention, snippets don't have CI, nor versioning, nor issue trackers (maybe a comment thread).

 By not having a united front, the oppurtunity for synergetic efforts that bridge